Detecting mortgage fraud and other loan assistance scams

-- Beware of any person or organization that asks you to pay a fee in exchange for housing counseling services or modification of a past due loan
+- Any person or organization that asks you to pay a fee in exchange for mortgage counseling services or modification of a past due loan

-- Beware of anyone who says they can "save" your home if you sign or transfer over the deed to your house
+- Someone tells you they can "save" your home if you sign or transfer over the deed to your house

-- Do not sign over the deed to your property to any organization or individual unless you are working directly with your mortgage servicer to forgive your debt
+- Do not sign over the deed of your house to any organization or individual unless you are working directly with your mortgage service provider to forgive your debt

 - Never make your mortgage payments to anyone other than your mortgage servicer without their approval

-There is never a fee to get assistance or information about any of the home loan solutions available to you.
+There is never a fee for assistance or information about any home loan solutions.
 We can also help you find a HUD-approved housing counselor.

 - Information about loan assistance programs, please call us at 800.669.6650